LGV Provence-Alpes-Côte d'Azur

-The LGV Provence-Alpes-Côte d'Azur, also referred to as the LGV PACA and LGV Côte d'Azur, is a French high-speed rail project intended to extend the LGV Méditerranée which ends in Marseille toward the French Riviera.
-It would offer faster journey times between Monaco, Nice, Cannes, Toulon and the north of the country than the Marseille–Ventimiglia railway, opened in the 19th century.
-The project is not currently funded and construction would begin around 2026 at the earliest.
+The LGV Provence-Alpes-Côte d'Azur (LGV PACA), also referred to in French as the Ligne nouvelle Provence-Alpes-Côte d'Azur (LN PACA) or LGV Côte d'Azur, is a French high-speed rail project intended to extend the LGV Méditerranée which ends in Marseille toward the French Riviera.
+It would offer faster journey times between Monaco, Nice, Cannes, Toulon and the north and southwest of the country than the current Marseille–Ventimiglia railway, opened in the 19th century.

+The project is divided in four phases; two phases are currently funded.
+Construction work started in 2025 at Marseille-Saint-Charles station amid a visit by President Emmanuel Macron.

 Route

-Three principal route options were considered, mainly concerning the alignment between Avignon, Aix-en-Provence, Toulon and Draguignan.
+Three principal route options were considered, mainly concerning the alignment between the cities of Avignon, Aix-en-Provence, Toulon and Draguignan.